FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

 \*\***Please describe and document your process.**\*\*

 <img src="dialogue.png" width="">

+My idea came very quickly to me.
+My grandma does not speak english but luckily we both speak spanish.
+This lead me to create a device that allows people to communicate to one another regardless of language.
+Ideally the device would detect the language being spoken and then translate.
+It would make the conversation more seamless and less awkward.
+I really wanted to work on this problem and didn't think about any other type of voice activated devices.

 ### Acting out the dialogue